 - Red velvet biscotti a la megan

 I feel at least five years older now from the me that entered college wide-eyed and scared.
 Perhaps the most valuable lesson I’ve gleaned is the importance of resilience.
-I know these words have been reiterated to the point of meaninglessness, but I understand them wholeheartedly now: the world is going to fling a lot of shit at you.
-Unfortunately, that’s out of your power, but how you react and grow from that is up to you.
+I know these words have been reiterated to the point of meaninglessness, but I understand them wholeheartedly now (or at least a bit better): the world is going to fling a lot of shit at you.
+Unfortunately, those circumstances are entirely out of your power, but how you react and grow from that is in your hands.
+That’s simultaneously self-empowering and terrifying and liberating.
 I saw a Youtube video from The School of Life that conveyed this accurately: to grow up is to “recognize the hard edges of reality without being destroyed by them.”

 There is a lot more to my freshman year than what this short post has detailed (actually, this wall of text is pretty massive).
 But I think some thoughts are best left alone.
 Sometimes, no matter how achingly you want to be honest, you ruin the candor once your thoughts leave the safe realm of your mind space.